Client-Ready Proposals & Handoffs: A Freelancer Toolkit for API Docs Projects

 - Sections: Overview, Quickstart, Authentication, Errors & Best Practices, API Reference, SDK Usage, Webhooks & Events, Migration Guides, Changelog, Troubleshooting.

-Canonical API Endpoint Entry (use as template)
+Canonical API Endpoint Entry (Use as Template)

 POST /v1/auth/sessions